Webb Gillman

 General Sir Webb Gillman, (26 October 1870 – 20 April 1933) was a British Army general during the First World War.
+As a captain in the Royal Field Artillery, he saw service in the Second Boer War before being posted to Nigeria for service in the Aro-Anglo war.
+At the outbreak of the First World War, he took command of an artillery battery in the 1st Division, and served with them through the opening months of the war.
+He served as a staff officer during the Gallipoli campaign, then in Mesopotamia and Macedonia, ending the war as a major-general.
+In 1931 he was appointed to command Eastern Command in the United Kingdom, and died in that post in 1933.

 Personal life

 Webb Gillman was born on 26 October 1870 in Galle, Ceylon, the second son of Herbert Webb Gillman CCS and Annie née Mackwood.

 On 8 February 1911 he married Caroline Grace Elizabeth Rube, the daughter of Charles Rube.
-They had three children: Herbert Charles Rube (1912-1970), who fought in the Second World War, was appointed a MBE and awarded the Croix de Guerre, reaching the rank of Colonel in the Royal Artillery; Catherine Anne Rube (1913-?) and Susan Elizabeth (1915-1961).
+They had three children: Herbert Charles Rube (1912–1970), who fought in the Second World War, was appointed a MBE and awarded the Croix de Guerre, reaching the rank of Colonel in the Royal Artillery; Catherine Anne Rube (1913-?) and Susan Elizabeth (1915–1961).

-Military career
+Early military career

 Educated at Dulwich College, Gillman was commissioned into the Royal Field Artillery in July 1889.
 He was promoted to lieutenant on 27 July 1892, and to captain (supernumerary to the establishment) on 9 October 1899.
 He served in the Second Boer War 1899–1900, where he took part in the Relief of Kimberley, and the following battles of Paardeberg (late February 1900), Poplar Grove, and Driefontein (March 1900).

 In late 1901 he was in Southern Nigeria, where he was attached as a staff officer to the columns taking part in the Aro-Anglo war (November 1901 to March 1902), for which he was mentioned in despatches by the officer in command as an "invaluable officer, cool and full of energy".
 He was also appointed a Companion of the Distinguished Service Order (DSO) for services during the war.
 In May 1902 he received a regular appointment as captain of the 119 Battery of the Field Artillery.
 He later spent time in Southern Nigeria in 1902.
+On 15 December 1906 he was seconded for service on the staff and was appointed as a deputy assistant adjutant general.
 In April 1908 he served as an assistant military secretary to Lieutenant General Sir Arthur Paget, who had recently been placed in charge of Eastern Command.

-He served in the First World War, being seconded in January 1915 to the 13th (Western) Division as its general staff officer, grade 1 (GSO1).
-In February 1915 he was made a CMG and in October he was promoted to the temporary rank of brigadier general and became a brigadier general, Royal Artillery while serving with the Mediterranean Expeditionary Force during the Gallipoli campaign in 1915.
-He was then promoted to brevet colonel in February 1916, "for Distinguished Service in the Field", although this was later antedated to January.
-He was advanced to temporary major general in June while serving with the British Salonika Army and served as its chief of the general staff.
-He became commander of the 17th Indian Division in August 1917.
-He became CGS of the Mesopotamian Expeditionary Force later on, dated December 1917.
-He was appointed a Companion of the Order of the Bath in January 1917, and appointed a Knight Commander of the Order of St Michael and St George in June 1919.
-His rank of major general became substantive in June 1918.
+On 14 August 1910 he was again seconded to serve on the staff.
+On 23 April 1912 he moved from his position as a GSO2 of the Southern Coast Defences to serve at the War Office.